 that need to directly interact with BigQuery must be added

 Alternatively, to provide limited access to BigQuery for data scientists, you can use fine-grained access controls such as column level security.
 The data owner must work with governance teams to create an appropriate taxonomy.
-Data owners can then use Cloud Data Loss Prevention (Cloud DLP) to scan datasets to help classify and tag the dataset to match the taxonomy.
+Data owners can then use Sensitive Data Protection to scan datasets to help classify and tag the dataset to match the taxonomy.

 To help protect your data, user-managed notebooks use encryption keys.
 The keys are backed by a FIPS 140-2 level 3 Cloud HSM.
 The keys that you create in the environment help to protect your data in the following ways: